 In June 2018, the choir recorded a cover of a well known song by Ward Thomas: ‘Carry You Home’.
 We hope that the message through the beautiful lyrics will help to raise awareness of mental health issues and that this will encourage people to reach out and ask for help.

 Although our aim is predominantly to raise awareness in the farming community, the message is for everyone who struggles with mental health issues.

-‘Carry You Home’ – The Farmers Choir
+‘Carry You Home’ -on You Tube – The Farmers Choir